HRDAG/dsg/README.md

 # btrsnap

-A simple data versioning system
+A data versioning system based on `btrfs`, `rsync`, and some lightweight metadata management.

 ## installation